websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/questions-app/user-guide/getting-started-with-the-questions-app.md

 # Getting Started with the Questions App

-The Questions app is a new UI of the Message Boards application more focused in a questions and answers format but maintaining the same elements of Message Boards.
+The Questions app is a new UI of the Message Boards application, focused on presenting a question and answer format.
 The Questions app allows the creation of,

-**Topics:** Themes where questions are categorized

-**Questions:** A question inside the app
+**Topics:** Themes where questions are categorized **Questions:** A question inside the app
 **Answers:** An answer to a specific question

 When questions are created, Tags can also be used to help others find relevant content.